2007–10 Waste management reform

-Many in the waste management industry are finding new ways to reuse and recover waste, rather than simply disposing it in landfills or other locations.
+Leading up to this reform program, many in the waste management industry were finding new ways to reuse and recover waste, rather than simply disposing it in landfills or other locations.

-In response to this industry trend, the EPA has also broadened our focus beyond waste disposal to deal with applications for reuse projects on a case-by-case basis.
+In response to this industry trend, the EPA broadened our focus beyond waste disposal to deal with applications for reuse projects on a case-by-case basis.

-The EPA Board formed a subcommittee (May–October 2007) to consider these changes in the waste management industry, and published their findings and recommendations in the EPA Board Waste to Resources Subcommittee Report (297.5 KB PDF).
+The EPA Board formed a subcommittee (May–October 2007) to consider these changes in the waste management industry, and published their findings and recommendations in the EPA Board Waste to Resources Subcommittee Report.
 The recommendations of the report included:

 - reviewing the approach of waste to resources in the Environment Protection Act 1993 to ensure a risk-based framework is provided